longhorn-ecocar/robofleet_ecocar/README.md

 # EcoCAR Modifications

+## Installing Dependencies
+You will install some dependencies necessary for it to work.

+Dependencies:
+- Qt5
+- Qt5 WebSockets

 ## Cloning the Repository
 You will need to to clone the repository with the `--recurse-submodules` flag to get the submodules.